slackwing/feathers/03 - Modern Library Reading Club/README.md

 #### Hosting a book club

 Once Brad and I were in the same city, we began to meet IRL at a [barbeque joint](https://www.yelp.com/biz/john-brown-smokehouse-long-island-city-3), sometimes a hostel lobby.
-But once we had 4 or 5 regulars and until I passed the reins a few years later, _i.e._ from 2016 to 2019, we met at my apartment every Tuesday.
+But once we had 4 or 5 regular members and until I handed over the reins a few years later, _i.e._ from 2016 to 2019, we met at my apartment every Tuesday.

 _TODO_